Glens of Antrim: Tenth glen

-Glenravel is sometimes considered a tenth glen.
+Glenravel is sometimes referred to as a tenth glen by locals.
 It lies to the southwest of Glenballyeamon and Glenariff, being separated from the latter by the Glenariff forest park.

 The main settlements of Glenravel are Cargan, Martinstown and Skerry (Newtowncrommelin).

 Archaeology

 Artifacts of the Neolithic period have been found in various places of the Glens of Antrim including Bay Farm II and Madman's Window.